princeasaregh/TB-Profiler-Workshop/README.md

 Batch Analysis

-### 4.2.2 OPTION 2: Run TB-Profiler on Multiple Samples Using TB-Profiler 'batch' option
+### 4.2.2 OPTION 2: Run TB-Profiler on Multiple Samples Using TB-Profiler 'batch' option.
+NB.
+This will only not work well for dataset that contains both singel end and paired end reads.

 ```bash
 tb-profiler batch \